FUSAKLA/promruval/README.md

 ### Disabling validations per rule

-If you want to disable particular validator for a certain rule, you can add a comment in above it with a list of validator names to ignore in theis case.
+If you want to disable particular validation for a certain rule, you can add a comment above it with a list of validation names to ignore.
+Alternatively, the comment can be put on its own line _inside_ the `expr` of the rule.
+The in-expression comment can be present multiple times.

-By default, the comment prefix is `ignore_validations` bud can be changed using the `customDisableComment` config option in [config](#configuration).
+By default, the comment prefix is `ignore_validations` but can be changed using the `customDisableComment` config option in [config](#configuration).
 Value of the comment should be comma separated list of [validation names](./docs/validations.md)